yungyuc/ynote/nsd/schedule/23au_nycu/schedule23au.rst

 ============

 Practical skills can only be acquired by practicing.
 The term project is design for the practice.
-Please carefully read the information in :doc:`../../project/project` before taking this course.
+Please read about it at :doc:`../../project/project`.

 The course requests you to find a topic to code for.
 Because most people are not familiar with numerical software, it may be difficult.
-Joining the `sciwork community <https://sciwork.dev>`__ allows you to ask for help from the community.
+I work with the `sciwork community <https://sciwork.dev>`__ to let you obtain additional help from the community.
 Please join the discord server https://discord.gg/6MAkFrD and follow the rules.
-(If you simply want to make friends who care about numerical software, welcome too.)
+(If you simply want to make friends who code, welcome too.)

 The project proposal should be submit through the homework repository https://github.com/yungyuc/nsdhw_23au.